 If you have a golfer in the house, you know that come spring, golf is life.
-Suddenly, you find that many days a week are dedicated to the sport.
+Suddenly, you find that many days and evenings are dedicated to the sport.
 If not playing it, then talking about it.

 So when I saw this golf ball craft last year on Productive Pete, we were inspired to decorate some of our own for Father’s Day.
 What a great way to celebrate Dad’s love of golf and Dad.

 The best part about decorating golf balls is that they are a great golf gift idea for any occasion.
 From Father’s Day to a birthday, golfers will love the sentimentality of receiving a personalized set of golf balls.

 As any avid golfer knows too, decorating golf balls isn’t just a fun golf craft idea for a quiet afternoon.
 Marking golf balls before playing with them is actually really important.

 When I used to golf more often, we would keep these retractable Sharpie markers (affiliate) on hand in our golf bags.
 Each player would mark their golf ball with a different symbol.
 Nothing too fancy – a shape, line mark or letter.
 Before hitting a ball on the fairway, you double checked the symbol to make sure it was your ball.

 Decorating golf balls takes this idea of a simple marking to a whole new level.
 Instead of just using a basic symbol, you can fully decorate the ball with color, designs and words.
 A basic white golf ball is transformed into a beautiful piece of art.